What are your child’s strengths? Figuring that out can build the foundation for a productive and joyful life. Learn how to identify and nurture them.

 To return to the Steven Spielberg example: Reading the written word is not a strength area for him.
 By his own report, it takes him twice as long to read a script as most other people.
 Perhaps he would be a faster reader today if his mom had made him practice his phonics at the kitchen table rather than practicing stagecraft in the backyard.
 But it seems highly unlikely that those extra hours building up reading skills would have led to the same phenomenal outcomes.

 Your child probably has plenty of hidden strengths, which are things that they don’t recognize as a strength.
 Notice strengths about your child that they might not see as a strength.
 Help your child recognize that strengths are more than just being a good athlete or having an aptitude for math.
 Teach your child how to identify their own strengths and weaknesses.
 This will help them develop a vocabulary for self-awareness.
 They will then learn to put a name to their strengths and talents.

 For instance, a behavior that’s frequently associated with autism is the tendency to focus energy and attention on a specific topic area – also referred to as restricted interests.
 As discussed in one recent study about strengths, participants with autism scored higher in the area of “love of learning” than other groups.
 What is often viewed as a challenge – restricted interests – has a much different connotation when viewed from this strength perspective.
 As the researchers noted, reframing the trait of restricted interests “as a love of learning may be beneficial as it could help autistic individuals, as well as others, understand how this trait may benefit society as well.”

 Talk About and Document Successes

-At the end of the day, most folks want their kids to lead a happy, productive life.
-The odds of reaching such a state become exponentially greater if the road being travelled stems from building on strengths rather than filling in and paving over potholes of weakness.
-When you identify and nurture your kids’ strengths, you are providing them with a way to achieve to their greatest potential.
+At the end of the day, most folks want their kids to lead happy, productive lives.
+The odds of reaching such a state become exponentially greater if the road being traveled stems from building on strengths rather than filling in and paving over potholes of weakness.
+When you identify and nurture your kids’ strengths, you are providing them with a way to achieve their greatest potential.